Yevgeny Miller: Illegal rendition

-On 22 September 1937, former Tsarist officer, All-Military Union counter-intelligence chief, and NKVD mole Nikolai Skoblin led Miller to a Paris safe house, ostensibly to meet with two German Abwehr agents, who were in fact officers of the Soviet NKVD disguised as German military intelligence operatives.
+On 22 September 1937, a former Tsarist officer, All-Military Union counter-intelligence chief, and NKVD mole, Nikolai Skoblin led Miller to a Paris safe house, ostensibly to meet with two German Abwehr agents, who were in fact officers of the Soviet NKVD disguised as German military intelligence operatives.
 They drugged Miller, locked him inside a steamer trunk, and smuggled him aboard a Soviet ship in Le Havre.

 Miller, however, had left behind a note to be opened in case he failed to return from the meeting.
 In it, he detailed his mounting suspicions about Skoblin.
 French police launched a massive manhunt, but Skoblin fled to the Soviet embassy in Paris and eventually was smuggled to Barcelona, where the Second Spanish Republic refused to extradite him to the Third French Republic.
 However, the French police arrested Skoblin's wife, Nadezhda Plevitskaya.
 A French court convicted her of kidnapping and sentenced her to 20 years in prison.
 Plevitskaya died in prison in 1940.

-The NKVD successfully smuggled Miller back to Moscow, where he was tortured and summarily shot nineteen months later on 11 May 1939, aged 71.
+The NKVD successfully smuggled Miller back to Moscow, where he was tortured and summarily shot nineteen months later on 11 May 1939, at the age of 71.
 NKVD agent Pavel Sudoplatov later claimed that "[Miller's] kidnapping was a cause célèbre.
 Eliminating him disrupted his organization of Tsarist officers and effectively prevented them from collaborating with the Germans against us."
-Sudoplatov also claimed that Western accounts of NKVD agent Leonid Eitingon having played a role in the abduction of Miller are false.
+Sudoplatov also claimed that Western accounts of NKVD agent Leonid Eitingon having played a role in the abduction of Miller were false.

 Copies of letters written by Miller while imprisoned in Moscow are in the Dmitri Volkogonov papers at the Library of Congress.